ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning/index.md

 </div>
 <span style="font-size:10px">The Uniform Random Policy is the default value and shows you the value of every state if you randomly pick one of your 4 options every time with equal probability.
 Note: You can edit these values at will.
 They are normalized to a [0,1] range and taken as probabilities.
 The computation will only run for 40 iterations. </span>

-A code snippet to see how Policy Evaluation can be implemented in python below:
+A code snippet to see how Policy Evaluation can be implemented in Python is given below:

 <span class="bton" style="margin-bottom:0px" onclick="$('#pol_eval_code').toggle(0.5);">Show/Hide Code</span>
 <div id = "pol_eval_code">